Maco1800/box-flipping-game/README.md

 ## Getting Started

-To play the game, simply [click](https://www.mgcrp.in/maco/game).
+To play the game, simply [click here](https://mgcrp.in/maco/game).
 You can also host it on a web server if you prefer.

 ## How to Contribute